dimkr/logfence/README.md

 It is designed to be a simple and effective, generic tool that prevents log tampering transparently.

+## Features

+ * Prevents a process from opening a file for writing, if another process writes to it
+ * Prevents a process from deleting a file, if another process writes to it
+ * Prevents a process from _touch_ing a file, if another process writes to it
+ * Logs all violations to the system log

 ## Usage Example

 **Application A** ([Python](https://www.python.org/)) writes a log file